micah1701/node1/src/app/README.md

 **Note:** For `public_key` encryption type, the `private_key` field contains encrypted data that must be decrypted client-side.

-**Ed25519 Exception:** If the application uses Ed25519 public key encryption, the server can decrypt the data using the stored public key, so the `private_key` field will contain the actual decrypted private key.
+**Security Note:** For both RSA and Ed25519 public key encryption, the server returns encrypted data that must be decrypted client-side using the corresponding private key.
+This ensures true end-to-end encryption where the server never has access to the decrypted data.

 #### List Private Keys
 ```http